 - 2 serrano (or jalapeno) peppers, diced

-- 2 large apples, peeled and diced (roughly 2 c)
+- 2 medium sweet apples, diced (roughly 2 c)

 - 1 (6 oz) can tomato paste